brandonscript/fylm/README.md

 - `overwrite` means thatany duplicates it finds at the destination will be *overwritten*.
 Use with caution (and run `--test` first!).
 Also HIGHLY recomment you keep `check_for_duplicates` enabled if you intend to overwrite duplicates, otherwise the Apache 2.0 license isn't liable for lost data.
 - `source` overrides your usual `source_dir` setting with new source folder(s).
 Comma separate multiple folders.
 - `no-strict` will dramatically reduce the criteria that is is used to validate TMDb matches.
 Expect red herrings.
 Lots.
 So, `--test` first.
+- `no-console` will completely suppress console output.
+If you wanted that, for some reason.

 #### Testing

 Test coverage is meek.
-But at least there are tests for the `Film` class.
-These tests validate that the searching and matching algorithms are working properly.
+But at least there are tests for the `Film` class, and more are coming soon.
+Tests are run using `pytest`:

+- `sudo -H pip install -U pytest`

 To run tests:

     cd fylm/
-    python -m unittest tests

-<sub>(Bonus points if you send in a PR that allows tests to run from the project root.)</sub>
+    pytest

 #### Contributing